 4th infraction – office referral and parent conference

 Most importantly – Students will be experiencing a learning task the maximum time they are in the classroom.
-These rules and policies are intended to facilitate a learning environment and will be consistently enforced throughout the year.
+The above stated rules and/or policies are intended to facilitate a learning environment and will be consistently enforced throughout the year.
 Any problems will be dealt with promptly and effectively.

-I HAVE READ THE RULES AND AGREE TO ABIDE BY THEM ___________ Student
+I HAVE READ THE RULES AND AGREE TO ABIDE BY THEM ________________ Student Name & Class Period

 Dear Parents / Guardians: